 Humans have a complicated relationship with robots.
-Especially the documentarians… An invisible audience of software robots continually analyze content on the Internet.
+Especially the ones that work in the media.
+An invisible audience of software robots continually analyze content on the Internet.
 Videos by non-“YouTube stars” that algorithms don’t promote to the top of the search rankings or the “recommended” sidebar may be seen by few or no human viewers.
 For these videos, robots may be the primary audience.
-In ‘What the Robot Saw,’ the Robot is AI voyeur turned cinematographer, depicting and magnifying the online personas of the subjects of a never-ending film.
+In ‘What the Robot Saw,’ the Robot is AI voyeur turned director: classifying and magnifying the online personas of the subjects of a never-ending film.

-Using computer vision, neural networks, and other robotic ways of seeing, hearing, and understanding, the Robot continually selects and edits recently uploaded public YouTube clips from among those with low subscriber and view counts, focusing on personal videos.
-A loose, stream-of-consciousness narrative is developed as the Robot organizes the clips as a drift through neural network-determined groupings.
-As the Robot scans and magnifies the clips, it generates the film in a style fitting its own obsessions, streaming it live back to YouTube for public viewing.
-Dated archives are then generated on YouTube for each daypart, offering a theoretically endless, on-demand archive of the videos few humans got to see.
-The film navigates a slice of social media that’s overlooked by the usual search and recommendation algorithms — thus largely only visible to robo-algorithmic voyeurs.
+Using computer vision, neural networks, and other robotic ways of seeing, hearing, and understanding, the Robot continually selects, edits, and identifies recently uploaded public YouTube clips from among those with low subscriber and view counts, focusing on personal videos.
+A loose, stream-of-AI-“consciousness” narrative is developed as the Robot drifts through neural network-determined groupings.
+As the Robot scans and magnifies the clips, it generates the film in a style fitting its own obsessions, inserting titles for sections and “interviewees,” and streams it live back to YouTube for public viewing.

 The live streams run throughout the day; there are brief “intermissions” every four hours (and as needed for maintenance.)
 An extensive archive auto-documenting previous streams — and thus a piece of YouTube in realtime — is available on the Videos page and the YouTube Channel.